-The Tate Gallery reopens this week after a 4 months closure due to the pandemic.
-Actually, not just the Tate Modern but all Tate galleries across UK.
+The Tate Gallery reopens this week after a 4-month closure due to the pandemic.
+Actually, not just the Tate Modern but all Tate galleries across the UK.
 I’m very happy this is finally happening.
-As an art-lover but as a photographer as well.
+As a Tate member, an art-lover but as a photographer as well.

 So… I didn’t think I would, but I missed it in these 4 months.
-I’m glad the Tate gallery reopens.
+I’m glad the Tate gallery reopens now.

-The entrance is free, as always, but now you have to go through the booking process.
-It’s a necessary measure for crowd control, to make sure every visitor stays safe when inside.
-So I booked it and managed to secure a spot with the very first batch of visitors.
+The entrance is free, as always, but you must go through a booking process.
+It’s a necessary measure for crowd-control to make sure every visitor stays safe when inside.
+So I booked it and managed to secure a spot with the first batch of visitors.
 I was first in line (almost)!

 But I’m not going to digress any further.
-The Tate gallery reopens after the lockdown, this is the big news.
-And this my video:
+The Tate gallery reopens after the lockdown; this is the big news.
+And this is my video:

 And here’s the link, if the embed doesn’t work: https://www.youtube.com/watch?v=ZwJX_06M7wk